ample/dev-playbook/docs/code/component-architecture/README.md

 # Component Architecture

-Component-driven development is a game-changing way to build websites, _if_ you do it right.
+[Component-driven development](https://www.seancdavis.com/blog/wtf-is-component-driven-development/) is a game-changing way to build websites, _if_ you do it right.
 Do it wrong and a project can quickly become a mess.

-But "right" is subjective, and _components_ is a broad term that can be interpreted in a number of different ways.
+But "right" is subjective, and _components_ can be interpreted in a number of different ways.
 Therefore, _the right way_ is no one, single, prescriptive way.
-It's one thing and one thing only — **_consistency_**.
+The right way is one thing and one thing only: **_consistency_**.

-By establishing a convention in which we work, we make it easier to jump from project to project and understand what's going on.
-Of course, we want the convention to be easy to understand and follow, while still being flexible enough to accommodate the unique scenarios we run into regularly.
+By establishing a convention in which we work, we make it easier to jump gracefully from project to project.
+We aim to make the convention easy to understand and follow, while still being flexible enough to accommodate the unique scenarios our clients regularly present to us.

-What follows here is ... a lot.
-We've put a lot of thought (mostly through trial and error) into this approach.
-We've seen it work, but it's still evolving over time.
-Like everything else at Ample, if you have a suggestion for a better approach, we're all ears.
+What follows here is ... _a lot_.
+We've put a lot of thought into this approach (mostly through trial and error).
+And we've seen it work, though it continues to evolve over time.
+Like everything else at Ample, if you have a suggestion for a better approach, speak up.
+We're all ears.

 :::info
 In the docs to follow, you'll notice that we follow two primary paradigms: